 Ace Attorney 4 Apollo Justice

-However, the game sometimes undermines its own strengths with frustrating design choices.
-The text crawls at a painfully slow pace with no option to adjust it, and the point-and-click examination mechanics become repetitive after a while.
+The cases themselves are usually somewhat engaging, requiring you to piece together logical arguments over time; there’s some satisfaction in connecting the dots and building a compelling case, even if the games are a bit too easy (and become easier with every new instalment).
+However, the game sometimes undermines its own strengths with really frustrating design choices.
+The text crawls at a painfully slow pace with no option to adjust it, and the point-and-click examination mechanics become repetitive after a while (though I appreciate some people enjoy this).

 Most aggravating is when the game halts your progress over tiny, inconsequential details you forgot to examine: petty items that don’t add much to the case but somehow block story advancement.
 The hand-holding can also feel excessive for players who’ve mastered the series’ mechanics.
 (Please, game developers, stop making games easier and easier.)